All Episodes

 But because they're trying to shut him down and because they're trying to silence those other hosts, he was going to give them time.

-If he had to down the road, I know, to move other places.
+If he had to down the road, I know to move other places.

-We're going to fight all the way through the end.
+Now, Ted's going to try to make GCN bigger than ever and stronger than ever and going to fight all the way through the end.

 And so he's here with us today, ladies and gentlemen, to talk about that.